 My research interests are in the history of work and occupational health where I’ve played a significant role over the past two decades in applying an oral history methodology.
 My work thus lies at the intersection of the sub-disciplines of labour and medical history.
-My recent publications reflect this, including a co-authored book, Miners’ Lung (Ashgate, 2007), my monograph Working Lives: Work in Britain since 1945 (Palgrave 2013) and the co-authored book Men in Reserve: British Civilian Masculinity in the Second World War (Manchester University Press, 2016).
+My recent publications reflect this, including a co-authored book, Miners’ Lung (Ashgate, 2007), my monograph Working Lives: Work in Britain since 1945 (Palgrave 2013) and the co-authored book Men in Reserve: British Civilian Masculinity in the Second World War (Manchester University Press, 2017).
 Generous financial support from external funders has contributed to these research outputs, including the AHRC, the Wellcome Trust, the Nuffield Foundation and the Hudson Trust.
-I am currently working on projects on the transnational gendered health impacts of industrialisation and deindustrialisation (including collaboration in a major Canadian SSHRC funding bid 2019-20); working lives in the Scottish and Irish whisky industry (funded by Diageo, Irish Distillers and Chivas); and occupational health during the Second World War.
+I am currently working on projects on the transnational gendered health impacts of industrialisation and deindustrialisation (as Co-investigator in a major Canadian SSHRC research project: Deindustrialization and the Politics of our Time, 2021-27); 'The Lost Villages: Deindustrialisation in East Ayrshire' (Principal Investigator: Externally funded £143,000, 2021-23); working lives in the Scottish and Irish whisky industry (funded by Diageo, Irish Distillers and Chivas; since 2015); and the oral history of occupational health.

 In my role as Director (since 2005) of the Scottish Oral History Centre (SOHC) I have overseen its development into an internationally renowned interdisciplinary research and knowledge exchange centre for oral history.
 I am passionate about oral history and have played a leading role in getting oral history situated as one of the four research strengths of the History subject area at the University of Strathclyde, in teaching through our undergraduate and postgraduate oral history pathways, in providing advanced oral history training through the SGSAH/SS and in supervising dissertation, Masters and PhD theses deploying oral history methodologies.